 - Diminished ovarian reserve does not mean a woman cannot become pregnant —only that she is less likely to be successful if she uses her own eggs.

 - There is no need to repeat an abnormal test; the available evidence suggests that fertility estimates are more reliably based on the worst FSH value, not the best.

-Some programs will not allow women with diminished ovarian reserve to undergo treatment with their own eggs.
+Some programs will not allow a woman with diminished ovarian reserve to undergo IVF treatment with her own eggs.
 Sometimes this may be done to protect a clinic’s success rates.
 The Reproductive Medicine Center takes an individual approach to these patients.
 If, after counseling about poor prognosis, a patient wants to proceed, we generally allow her to go through a cycle.